 - 4. Strain the stock through a fine strainer.
 Measure 2 1/2 cups and set aside.
 Refrigerate or freeze the remaining stock for another use.

 - 5. In a large saucepan over medium-low heat, melt the butter.
 Add the red onion, mushrooms, carrots, and parsnip, season with salt and pepper, and cook until softened, 5 to 7 minutes.
 Add the brandy and simmer until evaporated.
 Add the flour, stir to blend with the butter, and cook for 30 seconds.
 Add the 2 1/2 cups reserved chicken stock, bring to a simmer, and cook for 2 to 3 minutes.
 Add the milk, bring to a simmer, and cook until the vegetables are tender and the sauce has reduced to the consistency of a thick white sauce, 7 to 12 minutes.
-Add the peas, pearl onions, thyme, parsley, nutmeg, and shredded chicken.
+Add the peas, pearl onions, thyme or other herb, if using, parsley, nutmeg, and shredded chicken.
 Season with salt and pepper.

 - 6. Preheat the oven to 375°F (190°C).
 Arrange a rack in the center of the oven.
 Line a baking sheet with parchment paper or a nonstick silicone baking mat.